drug-discovery-ai/deda-drug-evaluation-and-discovery-agent/helm/README.md

 # 🧠 Helm Installation Guideline — DEDA: Drug Evaluation & Discovery Agent

-This guide explains how to install and run **DEDA** using Helm, both locally and in a KIND (Kubernetes-in-Docker) cluster.
+This guide explains how to install and run DEDA as a Kubernetes Pod using Helm.
+Feel free to change the Helm template as necessary.

 ---